Select the best women’s tennis racket according to your skill level and requirements.

 Babolat Pure Strike 100

-One of the best racquets for both singles and doubles is the Babolat pure strike.
+One of the best rackets for both singles and doubles is the Babolat pure strike.
 While delivering excellent topspin from the baseline, it’s a gram lighter than the other two models.

 In addition to its well-rounded performance, the Babolat Pure Strike stands out from the competition.
 This racket does it all, from groundstrokes to volleys, serves, and returns.

 In the event you prefer something lighter, you can choose the Babolat Pure Strike Team, which measures 10.7 ounces.
-It’s a great choice between these two racquets with the same great technologies.
+It’s a great choice between these two rackets with the same great technologies.

 Head Gravity Pro